m0fff/OCS/API/README.md

 # OCS
 OSIsoft Cloud Services examples

-Two sets of examples in this folder to use the OCS REST API
+Two sets of examples to use the OCS REST API
-1. Jupyter notebooks in the sds_overview folder - view files directly in GitHub or access using Jupyter notebook or lab
+1. Jupyter notebooks the repository https://github.com/mofff/sds_overview
 2. POSTMAN - see information below.

 POSTMAN example API calls to query existing data in a tenant